BitcoinQnA/bitcoin-wallet-guide/_pages/desktop.md

 ## Blue Wallet

 [Blue Wallet](https://bluewallet.io/) desktop is essentially a carbon copy of its mobile version.
 Lightning is custodial by default but allows users to connect to their own instance of [LND Hub](https://lndhub.io/about).
-Blue wallet and serves as a great option to use Bitcoin daily and simultaneously act as 'watch only' wallet for your cold storage devices.
+Blue wallet and serves as a good option to use for daily transactions and simultaneously act as ‘watch only’ wallet for your cold storage devices.
 Connection to a users own node is done via an Electrum server.
 Full list of features [here](https://bluewallet.io/features/).

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/blue%20desktop.png" class=responsive width="600" height="400" maxheight="400">